 The African Risk Capacity (ARC), a specialized agency of the African Union was established to assist African governments to 'improve their capacities to better plan, prepare, and respond to extreme weather events and natural disasters'.
-This is done through mainstreaming a gender perspective throughout it operations, from ARC to communities that are hit by disasters.
+This is done through mainstreaming a gender perspective throughout its operations, from ARC to communities that are hit by disasters.
 The ARC upholds the gender equality principle and systematically builds a gender perspective into its operations and policies with the goal of transforming DRM approaches to ensure gender equality for vulnerable women and men in Member States.
+ARC promotes identification of DRR actions for women and children and equal access to capacity building, mitigation and other adaptation initiatives.
+In 2021, ARC launched the Gender and Disaster Risk Management (DRM) platform (The Africa We Want) whose aim is to address the disproportionate impacts of weather-related and other natural disasters on vulnerable populations, which have resulted in devastating toll on lives and livelihoods.

 In 2020, ARC distributed more than USD 61,000,000 in payouts for early responses and more than 2,100,000 vulnerable people assisted, of which 45% of the target population were women.
-In 2020 ARC paid Madagascar USD 2,13 million to cover anticipated losses to livelihoods of its vulnerable population from the crop failure.
+In 2020, ARC paid Madagascar USD 2.13 million to cover anticipated losses to livelihoods of its vulnerable population from the crop failure.
 Since women and children provide most of the agricultural labor, 66% of the beneficiaries targeted women.
 ARC conducts gender mainstreaming capability building for the staff and national governments to enable them effectively integrate gender in their DRM processes.
 ARC also engages in sustained policy dialogue and advocacy for a gender transformative DRM policy environment across its member states.
 Rwanda, Kenya, Madagascar and Eritrea are members of the ARC.